springfall2008/batpred/docs/install.md

 **Expert only**

-You can go to Github and download predbat.py from the releases tab and then manually copy this file over the existing version in `/config/appdaemon/apps/batpred/` manually.
+You can go to Github and download *.py from the releases tab and then manually copy these files over the existing versions in your install location.